Howtoimagine/E8-Kaleidescope-AI/README.md

 Kaleidoscope is a Python-based cognitive architecture that tries to understand complex systems from first principles.
 It does not just answer questions — it builds its own theories.

-I am not a coder.
-I built this in 4 weeks.

 ---